kholdrex/activeadmin-select2/README.md

 ## Copyright

-Copyright (c) 2015 Alexandr Kholodniak, Brightgrove Ltd See the file LICENSE.txt for details.
+Copyright (c) 2015 Alexandr Kholodniak, Brightgrove Ltd.
+See the file LICENSE.txt for details.